steveshogren/hugo-blog/content/post/next-book.md

 critically consider the best tool for the job without the "honeymoon" effect clouding my judgment.

 My experience has been: keep getting better, and you will find yourself in better and better places to work.
-A person who puts in the effort to really master the craft is easy to spot and hard to fake.
+A person who puts in the effort to really master the craft is easy to spot and impossible to fake.
 Most people want to work with those who think like them, and you cannot think like a master engineer only knowing one tool, so get started now, and have fun!